 What vaccines are required?

 Can I bring my pet's own food?

 Yes, although we feed only premium pet food, some pets require a special diet.
-If your pet does not require a special diet, you can still bring in their food.
+If your pet does not require a special diet, you can still bring in their food, Pre-bagged in individual bags for each meal plus one or two extras in case of late pick up .
 It simply makes them feel more comfortable.
 You can also bring for them any treats, toys, beds or blankets as well.
 We do provide a poly-plastic pallet and cozy bedding.

 Do you offer exercise or playtime?

 Yes, Dogs are put into one of multiple exercise areas where they can play off leash. for about 15-20 minutes.
 On leash walks are also available for a fee, see our prices.
 For cats, we will let them out in their room and entertain them with toys and holding them, or letting them explore on their own depending on their personalities.
 Our price’s for that are included on our price page.

 Do you give medications?

 Yes, if the owners supply them.
 The charge for administering any medication is $1.00 per dose for dogs and $1.00 per dose for cats.
 For example, if your pet needs medications in the AM & in the PM the charges would be $2.00 for a dog or $2.00 for a cat.
 We cannot board any pet that is contagious or has been exposed to any contagious diseases in the last 30 days.